Constitutional law – Judicial review in the United States

 (c) did not file the application within one year of entry; or

-(d) is deemed to be a terrorist.
-Despite the restrictions created by IIRIRA precluding judicial review of a broad range of immigration related matters, federal courts still retain jurisdiction to review jurisdictional facts and determine the proper scope, if any, of its own jurisdiction.
+(d) Despite the restrictions created by IIRIRA precluding judicial review of a broad range of immigration related matters, federal courts still retain jurisdiction to review jurisdictional facts and determine the proper scope, if any, of its own jurisdiction.

 Generally, petitioners must exhaust all administrative remedies prior to requesting review of a final order.